GoogleChrome/web.dev/src/site/content/en/blog/optimize-vitals-lighthouse/index.md

   {% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/iciXy3oVlPH7VuwN7toy.png", alt="Audit highlighting that some costly third party resources can be replaced", width="800", height="483" %}
 </figure>

 As a reminder, Lighthouse will [highlight third-party code](https://developer.chrome.com/docs/lighthouse/performance/third-party-summary/) that blocks the main thread for over 250ms.
-This can surface all kinds of third-party scripts (including ones authored by Google) that may be worth better deferring or lazy-loading if what they render requires scrolling to view it.
+This can expose all kinds of third-party scripts (including ones authored by Google) that may be worth better deferring or lazy loading if what they render requires scrolling to view it.

 <figure>
   {% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/K0Oxmu1XEN2P3NQIknyH.png", alt="Reduce the cost of third-party JavaScript audit", width="800", height="556" %}